MrRare96/SpotiBOT---IRC-music-request-bot/README.md

 CHROME, yes you need google chrome for it to work, it uses a specific function that i only found in chrome for now.

 Last time i tried to change/edit the code is almost 2 months ago, so I think I wont continue this project for now, but vacation is comming up, so I might do it actually.

+Full download including a gui can be found on the website, there is also a tutorial but that is not really important, since the gui is mostlikely self explaining.